 I made the “with dogs” addition to the Mason quote, because we have admittedly become incurably addicted to paddling with our dogs .
 We are avid canoeists, and advocates for safe and fun outdoor adventures with dogs.
 We share with you a few pointers, to help you and your dogs have a great paddling experience, one you will want to continue for many years!

-If your dog can happily ride in a car, he can be a good candidate for canoeing.
+If your dog can happily ride in a car, he can be a good candidate for canoeing or kayaking.
 Canoeing does not provide the exercise that hiking, skijoring, or running may, but we have found our dogs love the peaceful movement of the canoe.
 They get to see wildlife, explore islands and beaches, camp out with us, and swim to cool off.

 If you are deciding which canoe to use, we suggest you start with a stable, family-suitable canoe.
 Aluminum canoes can get very hot and noisy, both unpleasant conditions for a dog… so we suggest avoiding them.
 If you are going to check out canoes prior to purchasing, we suggest you bring along your dog.
 It is helpful to have the pup try out the canoe for size, too…some configurations are more suitable for dogs than others.
 Even better, if you go for a test paddle, bring your dog along, too, wearing a life jacket, of course.